Blobfolio/blob-common/wp/README.md

 Because Tutan Common is a developer resource rather than something end users can directly play with, it is not part of the main WordPress plugin repository.
 Therefore it must be manually installed.

-The current release requires PHP 7+ and several additional modules.
+The current release requires PHP 5.6+ and several additional modules.
 Refer to the [requirements](https://github.com/Blobfolio/blob-common#requirements) for `blob-common`.
 If you meet these standards, download the [current release](https://raw.githubusercontent.com/Blobfolio/blob-common/master/release/blob-common.zip).

-Otherwise if you are running PHP 5.4+, you can download the [legacy release](https://github.com/Blobfolio/blob-common/raw/1.5/release/blob-common.zip).
-Please note this version is unlikely to receive new features, so it is not recommended for new sites.

 Plugin updates will be delivered the usual way through WordPress Admin; no special effort required.

-Existing legacy installs will upgrade to the current release if the server is determined to meet the requirements; otherwise it will continue checking for new legacy releases.